- J.D., Georgia State University College of Law, magna cum laude, law review member, 2002

 After college, I taught English at two language institutes in Santiago, Chile.
 Then I moved to Atlanta and, through AmeriCorps and the Dominican Volunteers, worked at Grady Memorial Hospital as the Assistant Coordinator of Volunteer Interpretive Services.

 In my not-so-spare time

 There are several reasons that I don’t have the time to be inefficient in my practice.
-I live just outside Atlanta with my husband, son, two daughters, and yellow dog.
-I like to read, run, quilt, and knit.
-Having my own practice gives me flexibility so that I can volunteer at the kids’ schools, enjoy unstructured time with them on the weekends, or take a quilting class.
-And, yes, even edit a brief due Friday on a Thursday night.
+I live just outside Atlanta with my husband, son, two daughters, elderly father-in-law, a yellow dog, and a brown dog.
+I like to read, workout, quilt, and knit.
+I am a member at Chestnut Ridge Christian Church, and often volunteer my time there.